 Congratulations, you’ve created a video!
 Now what?

 In our first post, we discussed the 3 things you should think about before undertaking a video project and how to focus on aligning your goals with your content and budget.
 Unfortunately, many video projects flop.
 The reason?
 No one ever sees them.
-A successful video strategy is about more than just creating great content.
+A successful video strategy is about more than just creating great content, you need to get hundreds of views if you want to succed.
 It’s about using the right set of tools to track, measure and drive action; all of which are crucial to ensuring you achieve the goals you’ve outlined during the content creation stage.

 Here are 3 ways to help you get the most out of your video: